Paco Sanz (footballer, born 1972): Later life

 After retiring, Sanz worked in the hospitality industry in Madrid.
 Previous to that, he was the president of Granada CF.

 In July 2009, Sanz was ordered by a court of law to pay €229 for assaulting Carlos Tomás Romero in April, when both worked in directorial capacities at Granada.

 Personal life

 Sanz's younger brother, Fernando, was also a footballer.
 Both were sons of Lorenzo Sanz, president of Real Madrid in the late 90s.

-On 26 March 2020, shortly after his father had died due to coronavirus, Sanz was admitted to the Vithas Nisa Pardo de Aravaca Hospital in Madrid after testing positive.
+Sanz's son, also named Francisco, was also involved in the sport as a centre-back.
+On 26 March 2020, shortly after his father had died due to coronavirus, the former was admitted to the Vithas Nisa Pardo de Aravaca Hospital in Madrid after testing positive.